Naked-Cat-Plugins/Portugal-CTT-Tracking-for-WooCommerce/readme.txt

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/portugal-ctt-tracking-woocommerce).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==

+= 2.2 - 2024-01-17 =
+* Remove code related to fetch the information from the CTT website, including simplehtmldom, as is not likely we'll be able to activate that functionality again
+* Security update
+* Requires WooCommerce 6.0 and WordPress 5.6
+* Tested with WordPress 6.5-alpha-57299 and WooCommerce 8.5.1

 = 2.1 - 2023-12-12 =
 * Declare WooCommerce block-based Cart and Checkout compatibility